pypa/setuptools/docs/build_meta.rst

 <517#build-backend-interface>`, not only the ones responsible for gathering
 requirements.

-.. tip:: Make sure your backend script is included in the :doc:`source distribution </userguide/distribution>`, otherwise the build will fail.
+.. important:: Make sure your backend script is included in the :doc:`source distribution </userguide/distribution>`, otherwise the build will fail.
    This can be done by using a SCM_/VCS_ plugin (like :pypi:`setuptools-scm` and :pypi:`setuptools-svn`), or by correctly setting up :ref:`MANIFEST.in